 John and I have schemed to climb a mountain near the pass, Mount Julius Caesar, and leave Eddie and Roya at the pass.
 The climb to the summit consists of scrambling up large boulders; it’s a solid class 3 route.
 We reach what appears to be the peak (much to my relief; there are some steep drops nearby!) but quickly realize that the true peak is a few hundred feet away.
 How difficult can a short ridge walk be?
 John has no trouble with it and hops from boulder to boulder, over thin crevices that stretch 10 – 20 feet down into the mountain.
 I’m extra cautious and more than a little nervous as I straddle these gaps and make my way toward the summit.
 The final ascent is perhaps a mild class 4 climb: there are a couple spots where I have to use several hand- and foot-holds to scale particularly tall rock faces.
 Finally, I reach the peak of Mount Julius Caesar and join John in admiring the view.
 Snowcapped peaks stretch as far as the eye can see, and cotton ball clouds dot the sky.
 Although this “small” peak (13,196′) is over a thousand feet shorter than Mt.
 Whitney, the views are much more spectacular!
 From Whitney, we could see the desert, the city of Lone Pine, and the snowless White Mountains.
 It’s quite different here!
 I spot an aluminum tube under a rock; upon inspection, it opens and I pull out a small notebook and pencil: the summit log!
-I sign John and me in and read a few of the names in the log.
+I sign John and myself in and read a few of the names in the log.
 There have only been four other parties up here in 2016!

 Clouds are quickly forming to the West, though they don’t seem to be accumulating; they blow away as soon as they form.
 Clouds are literally forming in front of our eyes (quite rapidly, really) and flowing east with the wind.
 John and I are uneasy about the prospect of being the highest things around if inclement weather is on the way, so we hurry down the mountain to Italy Pass.
 In retrospect, there is a much easier route to the peak that stays on the west side of the ridge rather than following the ridge line.
 Ah well, we had an exciting time!